AND1: The Skip Tape and success

-In 1994, a videotape containing streetball stunts was delivered to AND1 by Marquise Kelly, coach of the Benjamin Cardozo High school team in Queens, New York.
-The tape contained low quality video, poor resolution, and nearly indecipherable audio featuring a streetballer by the name of Rafer Alston.
+In 1994, a videotape containing streetball stunts was delivered to AND1 by Marquise Kelly, coach of the Benjamin Cardozo High School team in Queens, New York.
+The tape contained low-quality video, poor resolution, and nearly indecipherable audio featuring a streetballer named Rafer Alston.
 This tape sat on a shelf until 1998, when it was edited and used at events.
 At the time, Alston was a student at Fresno State who had entered the 1998 NBA draft.
 The videotape would soon be known as the "Skip tape", referring to Alston's streetball nickname "Skip to my Lou".
 Alston later signed on with AND1.

 In 1999 at Haverford College in Philadelphia, AND1 shot its first series of commercials and print ads incorporating NBA players Darrell Armstrong, Rex Chapman, Ab Osondu, Raef LaFrentz, Toby Bailey, and Miles Simon.
 The company signed Latrell Sprewell in 1999.
 His shoe, the AND1 Spree, was released in 2002.
 When the traditional marketing campaign proved unsuccessful, a strategy was formed to use the Skip tape.
 It was edited and reprinted into 50,000 copies, and over the next eight weeks, distributed across basketball camps, clinics, and record labels.
 The tape would become the first "Mixtape", and quickly made Alston into a celebrity.

 When AND1 became a product partner with FootAction, this strategy evolved into a national program.
 Starting in the summer of 1999, a free AND1 Mixtape was given with any purchase.
 Approximately 200,000 tapes were distributed in the span of three weeks.
 It proved to be so successful that the company put together a team of streetball legends to serve as a traveling team and filmed new mixtapes.
 By the end of the year, the Philadelphia-based company had more than 70 employees.